Organizing Community Tournaments using Blizzard Games

 - The tournament cannot be broadcast on television;

-- For StarCraft II, StarCraft, StarCraft: Brood War, World of Warcraft, Warcraft III: Reign of Chaos and Warcraft III: The Frozen Throne tournaments: Tournament organizers may charge entry fees for participants to compete in the tournament, provided they comply with all laws that are applicable to the venue/location where the tournament will be held, and the nationality of the residents that are eligible for the tournament.
+- For StarCraft II, StarCraft, StarCraft: Brood War, World of Warcraft, Warcraft III: Reign of Chaos and Warcraft III: The Frozen Throne tournaments, and Heroes of the Storm tournaments, it is acceptable for tournament organizers to charge entry fees for participants to compete in the tournament, provided they comply with all laws that are applicable to the venue/location where the tournament will be held, and the nationality of the residents that are eligible for the tournament.

 - For Hearthstone tournaments: